 - Overly critical of just about everything and expecting perfection

-Getting it Right: Do’s and Don’ts When Dating Someone with Anxiety
+Getting It Right: Do’s and Don’ts of Dating Someone With Anxiety

 1. Be Informed